 The Rise of Bible Expositions

-In 1993, the Church introduced what is now the popular Bible Exposition.
+In 1994, the Church introduced what is now the popular Bible Exposition.
 Bro.
 Daniel Razon, an Officer-in-Charge then, now the Vice-Presiding Minister of the Church, proposed and organized a social event where guests could dine together and ask Bro.
 Eli matters concerning faith and spirituality.
 The event, done off-camera, was a success that it paved the way for Bible Expositions in larger venues.
-The first local Bible Exposition was held in Roosevelt, Manila also in 1993.
+The first local Bible Exposition was held in Roosevelt, Manila.
 It was televised in the Philippine provinces through the Ang Dating Daan program.
 Bible Expositions then became a regular segment of the program that attracted more viewers.

 Southern Philippines Hears the Good News